Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic05/topic5_part3_feature_importance.md

 importances = forest.feature_importances_

 indices = np.argsort(importances)[::-1]
-# Plot the feature importancies of the forest
+# Plot the feature importances of the forest
 num_to_plot = 10
 feature_indices = [ind + 1 for ind in indices[:num_to_plot]]